toshiHTroyer/CreativeShowcase/README.md

 ## Overview
 Creating professional portfolios is challenging and time-consuming for busy creative students who need to showcase their work to potential employers.
 Many default to social media platforms that aren't designed for professional presentation or resort to expensive website builders with steep learning curves.

 That's where CreativeShowcase comes in!
-CreativeShowcase is a web app that allows film, art, and design students to easily build polished portfolio websites without coding knowledge.
+CreativeShowcase is a web app that allows art, graphics, and design students to easily build polished portfolio websites without coding knowledge.
 Users can register and create their personal portfolio space with a custom URL.
 Once set up, they can upload projects, organize them into categories, and customize their portfolio's appearance.
 Visitors can browse public portfolios, allowing employers to discover emerging talent while giving students valuable exposure for their work.

 ## Data Model